Child Protection Policy

 Where to turn for help

-If you or someone you know believes that a Basilian may have violated the trust as outlined above, we urge you to contact our Vicar General.
+If you or someone you know believes that a Basilian may have violated the trust as outlined above, we urge you to contact our Case Manager.
 You will be treated with the strictest sensitivity and confidentiality.
 As well, if the victim is a child or vulnerable adult, please contact the police and/or child family services in your jurisdiction.

 Fr.
 David Katulski, CSB